Education / Postgraduate courses

 Producción

-Master in Production
+Master in Film Producing

 Learn everything you need for the production management and distribution of any audiovisual work.
 (IN SPANISH)